DanielFerguson/helpinghomes.com.au/README.md

 - [ ] User can search for locations by postcode.
 - [ ] User can search for locations by city name.
 - [ ] User can filter locations by state.
-- [ ] Can populate the database with static location seeder file
+- [ ] Can populate the database with static location seeder file.
-- [ ] Test relationships between models
+- [ ] Test relationships between models.
-- [ ] When creating an offer, it fuzzes the location slightly
+- [ ] When creating an offer, it fuzzes the location slightly.
-- [ ] It rate limits the number of offers you can get contact details
+- [ ] It rate limits the number of offers you can get contact details.
-- [ ] When an offer is created, a job is queued to ask the offerer whether it's taken, and is delayed for 3 days
+- [ ] When an offer is created, a job is queued to ask the offerer whether it's taken, and is delayed for 3 days.
+- [ ] User can login through Facebook.
+- [ ] User can login through Apple.
+- [ ] User can login through Google.
+- [ ] User can login through Twitter.
+- [ ] User can login through one provider and then another with a conflicting email and it will append to their account.

-## Technologies
+## 💻 Technologies

 - Laravel
 - React w/ TypeScript